-Dana Coester (@poetabook) is editor and creative director for 100 Days in Appalachia.
-Dana serves as creative director for the WVU Media Innovation Center and leads the Center’s Knight-funded Innovators-in-Residence program.
+Dana Coester (@poetabook) is creative director and executive editor for 100 Days in Appalachia.
+Dana also serves as creative director for the WVU Media Innovation Center and leads the Center’s Knight-funded Innovators-in-Residence program.
 She is passionate about women in technology, privacy and social equity in emerging technology and new forms of documentary storytelling.
-Dana is currently producing and directing a documentary film on Muslim identity in Appalachia with David Smith, which is excerpted in this publication as part of the 360° video series “Muslim in Appalachia.”
+Dana is currently directing a documentary film on Muslim identity in Appalachia with associate producer David Smith, which is excerpted in this publication as part of the 360° video series “Muslim in Appalachia.”

 Gina Dahlia (@ginadahlia) is general manager for 100 Days in Appalachia.
-One of her main roles at West Virginia University is executive producer of WVU News, a National Emmy-award-winning student newscast.
+She is executive producer of WVU News, a National Emmy-award-winning student newscast at West Virginia University.
 Gina is also an award-winning filmmaker.
-Her documentary, “The Monongah Heroine,” aired on PBS in December 2007 and received worldwide press and media attention.
+Her documentary, “The Monongah Heroine,” aired on PBS in December 2007, receiving worldwide press.
 The film focuses on the widows left behind from the December 6, 1907, Monongah, West Virginia mine disaster.
 Gina‘s journalism career spans 20 years, where she has held many roles in the field.
 She has worked as a TV news anchor and reporter at a CBS affiliate and later as a weekly newspaper columnist, feature and business writer and restaurant critic.
 She also spearheaded the campaign of current U.S Senator Joe Manchin when he ran and won the office of West Virginia Secretary of State back in 2001.

-Nancy Andrews, (@nancyandrews) WVU’s Ogden Professor of Media Innovation has been one of the editors modeling new journalism and audience development efforts at the Reed College of Media.
-As such, she’s one of the editors of 100 Days in Appalachia.
+Nancy Andrews, (@nancyandrews) WVU’s Ogden Professor of Media Innovation modeling new journalism and audience development efforts at the Reed College of Media, and an editor for 100 Days in Appalachia.
 Andrews has worked to confront stereotypes throughout her 30-year career.
-Her challenge: create 100 portraits from across Appalachia during our 100-day project.
-As managing editor/digital, Andrews ran the digital operations of the Detroit Free Press and won four national Emmy Awards and two Edward R. Murrow Awards.
+Her challenge: Create 100 portraits from across Appalachia for the 100 Voices series.
+Formerly, Andrews ran the digital operations of the Detroit Free Press and won four national Emmy Awards and two Edward R. Murrow Awards.
 She led data and explanatory projects such as the SABEW award-winning project, “How Detroit Went Broke.”
 As a Washington Post staff photographer Andrews earned Photographer of the Year awards from the White House News Photographers Association and the University of Missouri, National Press Photographers Association’s Pictures of the Year International.
 She’s published two monographs, “Family: A Portrait of Gay and Lesbian America” and “Partial View: An Alzheimer’s Journey.”

 Tim Marema (@tmarema) serves as editor and co-publisher for 100 Days of Appalachia as vice president of the Center for Rural Strategies and editor of The Daily Yonder.
 At The Daily Yonder, Tim has created innovative ways to automate the localization of national news stories for rural and small-town community media (a project supported by a Knight Foundation Innovation Fund).
 His localized stories have reached more than three million rural residents through weekly newspapers and small radio stations, covering such topics as the economic impact of Social Security in rural counties, the increase in food-stamp participation during the Great Recession and the county-level impact of Medicaid expansion in Kentucky.
 Tim grew up in Eastern Kentucky and now lives in East Tennessee.